tangrams/tangram-es/README.md

 Note that any Xcode configuration change you make to the project won't be preserved when CMake runs again.
 Build configuration is defined only in the CMakeLists file(s).

 ### Ubuntu Linux ###
+To build on Ubuntu you will need a C++ toolchain with support for C++14.
+GCC 4.9 (or higher) and Clang 3.4 (or higher) are known to work.

-To build on Ubuntu you will need to install development packages for libcurl, x11, and opengl:
+You will also need to install development packages for libcurl, x11, and opengl:

 ```bash
 sudo apt-get install libcurl4-openssl-dev xorg-dev libgl1-mesa-dev